codurance/site/_posts/2015-11-25-Property-based-testing-FsCheck-Resharper-NCrunch-Visual-Studio-2013.md

 17. Re-run the tests that should be all green by now and read the output.
 You'll notice it's very verbose as expected and shows all the inputs used to verify the property.

 ### Conclusion
-You are now ready to experiment with FsCheck!
+You are now ready to experiment with [FsCheck]!
 [Let me know] what is your experience with property based testing in F#.

 ### Resources: